 Red is the identifying colour for firefighting equipment.
 These signs indicate the location of fire extinguishers, fire alarm activation points and other equipment.

 • Red signs (with circles)

 One of the most easily understood signs is a red circle with a diagonal line through it.
 These signs clearly indicate the actions are prohibited and detrimental to safety, and you cannot do whatever is shown on the sign.
 A good example would be a no smoking sign.

 Blue signs with circles require action or activities.
 They are mandatory and you need to do whatever is written on them.
 For example, within a block of flats, you are required to have fire action signs which detail what a person must do if they discover a fire.

 These are warning signs.
 They provide warning of any potential risks.
 They are used to raise awareness of something dangerous.

 One of the great things about health and safety signs is that they are multi-lingual and can be understood by all.
 They should be evenly spaced, consistent and not obstructed.
 We suggest undertaking a risk assessment to ensure your property is safe for any works and the general public.

 Either the landlord or residential property management company is responsible for its staff and anybody visiting the property, so adequate signage must be in place.
 Without proper health and safety, accidents may happen, and this could result in claims being made.
-It’s important to have the suitable insurance in place to keep you covered.
-If you are unsure, speak to our block of flat insurance advisors for further advice.
+It’s important to have suitable insurance in place to keep you covered.
+If you are unsure, speak to our block of flats insurance advisors for further advice.

 Safety signs can be easily sourced from office supply shops and hardware shops, both online and in stores.